t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 A long time ago (20 years or so...), I was building custom diskless linuxes for computer labs at my Alma Mater.
-Having a usual infrastructure in place, I was using read-only nfsroot, at some point improved with some hacks like layered filesystem (unionfs/aufs) - an approach that is used with some live CDs / USBs and some years later became popular with Docker containers.
-The purpose was similar - to keep the image (filesystem) of the original OS intact while letting work with relatively large permissions and have fresh a OS with each restart (to keep security and reliability on reasonable level).
+Having a usual infrastructure in place, I was using read-only nfsroot, at some point improved with some hacks like layered filesystem (`unionfs/aufs`) - an approach that is used with some live CDs / USBs and some years later became popular with Docker containers.
+The purpose was similar - to keep the image (filesystem) of the original OS intact while letting work with relatively large permissions and have a fresh OS with each restart (to keep security and reliability on reasonable level).

-As preparing such nfsroot system was taking quite a bit of time (dhbootstrap, manual scripting the init process etc.), I looked for other ways to keep my Vostro alive.
+As preparing such nfsroot system was taking quite a bit of time (`dhbootstrap`, manual scripting the init process etc.), I looked for other ways to keep my Vostro alive.
 Not using NFS (which AFAIK, at least in a standard unpatched Linux kernel, is the only _network_ filesytem that can be used as the root filesystem), the other way is to have a network disk / block device.
 (Obviously) excluding enterprise solutions (not really great for home...), left me with iSCSI and [Network Block Device (NBD)][nbd].
 I knew the first one a bit, as (also many years ago) I have built the faculty's first SAN storage system on a Linux machine with disk array exported with [The Linux iSCSI Target][linux_iscsi_target] (meaning server, "_initiator_ / _target_" are legacy terms from SCSI).
 This still seemed a bit too complex for a home solution.
 Also, according to some opinions, NBD is way simpler and - what goes along - lighter and faster.